Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 Class includes three forwards, four forward/midfielders, three midfielders, two defenders and a goalkeeper

 Tiffany Cameron, Megan Fuller and Lauren Granberg named All-Ohio

 Junior started all 22 matches for the Buckeyes this season

-Walker surrounds Ohio State's student-athletes with creative teachers that include Jason Goodson, an assistant in his third season in Columbus after four years at Washington State, and Nick Flohre, another assistant in his first season after spending two at Iowa.
+Walker surrounds Ohio State's student-athletes with creative teachers that include Chris McLain, an associate head coach and recruiting coordinator in his first season in Columbus after 11 years at Colgate, and Nick Flohre, an assistant in his second season after spending two at Iowa.
 The staff instructs through a blend of team and character-building exercises and individual skill development that creates a perfect chemistry for winning games and reaching goals.